lopezdsr/GDM-split-msgs-tutorial/README.md

 1. Process an XML message that contains one or more records, in the form of a list of child XML elements.
 2. Split the input message into individual messages by creating a new message from each child element.

-The Garphical Data Mapping capability in IBM Integration Bus is implemented within an application.
+This Graphical Data Mapping capability in IBM Integration Bus is implemented within an application.
 In this application, a message flow defines the steps required to implement the message transformation and the message split logic of the solution.

 An application is a container for all the resources that are required to create the solution.
 An application can contain IBM Integration Bus resources, such as message flows, message models, libraries, and JAR files.